plandes/deepnlp/doc/md/movie-example.md

 * [Stanford movie review]
 * [Cornell sentiment polarity]

-The corpus is automatically downloaded to a `corpus` directory the first time the model is trained or the batch set accessed.
+The corpus is automatically downloaded to the `corpus` directory the first time the model is trained or the batch set accessed.

 ## Model Configuration

 The model specific configuration is located in the `models` directory.
-Each has a file that's given with the `--config` flag to the [harness.py] entry point Python file and contains configuration that overrides on a per model basis.
+Each has a file that's given with the `--config` command line option to the [harness.py] entry point Python file and contains configuration that overrides on a per model basis.

 ## Data Set and Corpus